SCRT-HQ/VaporShell/docs/glossary/Add-VSEC2SpotFleetSpotFleetLaunchSpecification.md

----
-layout: glossary
-title: Add-VSEC2SpotFleetSpotFleetLaunchSpecification
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSEC2SpotFleetSpotFleetLaunchSpecification

 ## SYNOPSIS
-Adds an AWS::EC2::SpotFleet.SpotFleetLaunchSpecification resource property to the template
+Adds an AWS::EC2::SpotFleet.SpotFleetLaunchSpecification resource property to the template.
+Specifies the launch specification for one or more Spot Instances.
+If you include On-Demand capacity in your fleet request, you can't use SpotFleetLaunchSpecification; you must use  LaunchTemplateConfig: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-spotfleet-launchtemplateconfig.html.

 ## SYNTAX